muxinc/mux-docs/ooyala/options-and-metadata.md

 debug	| Put the SDK in debug mode to log operational details	| false data | User, page, player, and video metadata for the video | { }

-In the Objective-C SDKs, *options are provided via the MUXSDKCustomerPlayerData and MUXSDKCustomerVideoData objects*.

 The data object allows you to provide details about the video and environment that can't be detected automatically or if the video fails to load.

 All metadata details except for `property_key` are *optional*, however you'll be able to compare and see more interesting results as you include more details.